 Shivering naked in the unexpectedly cold tropical rain, I catch the water dripping from the sails in a bucket at the foot of the mast, then pour it into a small plastic tank.
 I add a few drops of chlorine disinfectant solution to the bucket, for use as drinking water.

-After the passing rain, the calm returns, leaving Aomi motionless on the windless, waveless sea for half a day, or even a full day.
+After the passing rain, calm returns, leaving Aomi motionless on the windless, waveless sea for half a day or even longer.

 Some days, sharks circle around Aomi, cutting through the water with their dark, pointed fins rising above the surface.
 Through the crystal-clear azure water, I can see their sleek, gray bodies—like jet fighters.

 Some sharks can grow as large as whales, reaching lengths of over 18 meters.
-I once heard a story about a sailboat colliding with a shark—from a man who was actually on board then.
+I once heard a story about a sailboat colliding with a shark—from a man who was actually on board at the time.

 Hi!
 Any questions or suggestions about the content are greatly appreciated.